Space Resources

 Students may petition the Committee for course waivers or deviation from these requirements.
 If the student fails the exam on the first attempt, he/she must retake the exam at the first opportunity.
 A maximum of two attempts is permitted.

 To sign up for the Qualifying Exam, students must provide to the Exam Chair at a given deadline an updated Space Resources Course Plan and a Statement of Intent to take the exam at a particular opportunity.
-In the Space Resources Course Plan, the student will list all core courses and technical electives taken, number of credits, and any waivers for courses requested.
+In the Space Resources Course Plan, the student will list all required five courses and technical electives taken, number of credits, and any waivers for courses requested.
 In the Statement of Intent, the student must explain how the Qualifying Exam Criteria will be met and the rationale for course waivers or deviations from the criteria, if requested.
-Waiving core courses is not encouraged.
+Waiving the five required courses is not encouraged.
 SPRS501 and SPRS502 can only be waived if a student has completed a substantially similar course.
-SPRS591 and SPRS592 can only be waived if a student has completed an MS degree with Thesis relevant to space resources or has substantial work experience in the space resources field.
+SPRS591 and SPRS592 can only be waived if a student has completed a MS degree with Thesis relevant to space resources or has substantial work experience in the space resources field.

-The Qualifying Exam will consist of a Written Exam, a Research Review Exam, and an Oral Exam.
+The Qualifying Exam will consist of a written Research Review paper and an Oral Exam.

-b) Research Review Exam.
+a) Research Review Paper.
 After the Committee has approved the request from the student to take the Qualifying Exam, the student will suggest in writing to the Committee Chair a topic that he/she would like to review for the Research section of the Qualifying Exam.
 Preferably, this topic should be related to the research the student is intending to pursue for his/her dissertation, but should not describe the student's current or proposed research project in any detail.
 The Qualifying Exam Committee will make the final decision on the topic assigned to each student.
 Students will be given at least four weeks to write a critical review of the topic.
-The review paper is to discuss the relevance of the topic to space resources, its current state in the field, and possible extensions of research in that area.
+The review paper is to discuss the relevance of the topic to space resources, its current state in the field, and possible extensions of research in that area to fill current gaps.

-c) Oral Exam.
-Once the Written and Research exams are completed, an Oral Exam will be conducted by members of the PhD Exam Committee and the student’s advisor.
+b) Oral Exam.
+Once the Research Review paper has been submitted, an Oral Exam will be conducted by the PhD Exam Committee composed of a minimum of two faculty members and the student’s advisor.
 The Committee will specify the exam format in advance.
 The Oral Exam is structured as follows:

 • It lasts between 90 and 120 minutes,